-1) Exhibits knowledge of the elements related to the before takeoff check.

-This shall include the reasons for checking each item and how to detect malfunctions.
+- Exhibits knowledge of the elements related to the before takeoff check.
+This shall include the reasons for checking each item and how to detect malfunctions. - Positions the aeroplane properly considering other aircraft/vessels, wind and surface conditions.

-- 2) Positions the aeroplane properly considering other aircraft/vessels, wind and surface conditions. - 3) Divides attention inside and outside the cockpit. - 4) Ensures that engine temperature and pressure are suitable for run- up and takeoff. - 5) Accomplishes the before takeoff checklist and ensures the aeroplane is in safe operating condition. - 6) Reviews takeoff performance airspeeds, takeoff distances, departure, and emergency procedures. - 7) Avoids runway incursions and/or ensures no conflict with traffic prior to taxiing into takeoff position.
+- Divides attention inside and outside the cockpit. - 4) Ensures the engine temperatures and pressure are suitable for run-up and takeoff. - Accomplishes the before takeoff checklist and ensures the aeroplane is in safe operating condition. - 6) Reviews takeoff performance airspeeds, takeoff distances, departure and emergency procedures. - Avoids runway incursion and/or ensures no conflict with traffic prior to taxiing into takeoff position.

-SECTION 5 AREA OF OPERATION: AIRPORT & SEAPLANE BASE OPERATIONS
+SECTION 5 AREA OF OPERATION: AERODROME & SEAPLANE BASE OPERATIONS